Accessibility at Fresno State

 To the best of its ability, Fresno State purchases, develops, and repairs digital resources to comply with all federal and state accessibility guidelines, including Section 504 of the Rehabilitation Act of 1973, and Section 508 of the Rehabilitation Act (29 U.S.C.
 794d).
 Fresno State is also guided by the California State University Accessible Technology initiative (ATI) and corresponding memorandums and Executive Order 1111.

-To report accessibility or usability problems, please contact the webpage owner.
-You may also email email@example.com to report any accessibility or usability problems and to suggest web page improvements.
+To report accessibility or usability problems with any Fresno State web pages, please contact the webpage owner.
+You can also email firstname.lastname@example.org to report any accessibility or usability problems and to suggest web page improvements.
 We value the insights and ideas you may share as a visitor to these web pages.